 Can a School buy locally and not from a major from a supplier?

-YES support your community and feed students good quality products
+YES, support your community and feed students good quality products.

 Can a School use donations from local farmers or others?

-YES and say thank You for the support to the food service program
+YES, and say "thank You" for the support to the food service program.

-Where the farms are located?
+Where are the farms are located?